 Interestingly, there is much written on the subject (some of which can be found on this page), though, unfortunately, it’s largely overlooked by mainstream practitioners.
 For one thing, there is no scientific evidence that shoes are good for children.
 One study found that a staggering 80 percent of preschool-aged children had foot and toe deformities that were not seen in unshod (barefoot) children.
 It is said that by the time shoe-wearing children are teenagers, only about 33 percent will have normal feet.
 The good news is that these shoe-induced foot deformities and problems can be prevented.

 How You Can Help Your Child

-As a parent, you are in a wonderful position to help your children’s feet and bodies develop optimally.
-It’s simply a matter of allowing your children’s feet to function the way nature intended.
+As a parent, you are in a wonderful position to help your child's feet and body develop optimally.
+It’s simply a matter of allowing your child's feet to function the way nature intended.
 This means selecting footwear that does not, in any way, alter your child’s foot.
 Your child’s footwear should not elevate his or her heel or scrunch his or her toes together.
 It should not spring the toes upward either.
 Kids’ shoes should be lightweight and flexible, and they should not have built-in “arch support.”
-Your foot’s main arch (the medial longitudinal arch) is an inherently strong and stable structure if your heel and forefoot are on a level plane and if your toes are properly spread.
+Your child's main foot arch (the medial longitudinal arch) is an inherently strong and stable structure if his or her heel and forefoot are on a level plane and if his or her toes are allowed to spread out.
 Footwear features such as arch support and pronation control actually hinder the natural development of the foot, leading to lower extremity pain and other problems in later years.